shopifychamp/shopify-api-php-sdk/README.md

 ## Requirements
 1. For Api call need [Guzzle](https://github.com/guzzle/guzzle).
 The recommended way to install Guzzle is through [Composer](https://getcomposer.org/).
     ```
-    composer require guzzlehttp/guzzle
+    $ composer require guzzlehttp/guzzle
     ```
 2. To prepare graphql query with [GraphQL query builder](https://github.com/rudiedirkx/graphql-query).

-    Clone with Clone with SSH
+    Clone with SSH
     ```
-    git@github.com:rudiedirkx/graphql-query.git
+    $ git@github.com:rudiedirkx/graphql-query.git
     ```
 ## Getting started
 ### Initialize the client
 #### 1. For Private App
-* To create instance of Client, you need `shop`, `api_key`, `password` of private app, `api_params` is an array to pass api version with `YYYY-DD/unstable` format otherwise latest version will be assigned.
+* To create instance of `Client` class, you need `shop`, `api_key`, `password` of private app, `api_params` is an array to pass api version with `YYYY-DD/unstable` format otherwise, Api latest version will be assigned.

     ```
     <?php